ttoss/ttoss/docs/website/blog/2023-09-26-building-a-multilingual-blog-site-with-next.js-and-@ttoss-react-i18n.md

 Internationalization (i18n) is an essential part of building modern websites, especially for those aiming to reach a global audience.
 In this tutorial, we will explore how to create a multilingual blog site using Next.js and the @ttoss/i18n library.
 This combination will allow us to provide an engaging reading experience for users in different languages.

+## Two Facets of i18n in Next.js

+Before we dive into the nitty-gritty, let's establish an essential distinction within Next.js's i18n capabilities:

+### **1. Next.js-Integrated i18n for Routing**

+**Why It Matters:** This mode focuses on managing different language versions of your website at the routing level.
+It's invaluable when you need to handle multilingual content that goes beyond simple text changes.
+For instance, if you're running a Content Management System (CMS) and want to optimize for Search Engine Optimization (SEO) with language-specific metadata, this approach is your go-to.

+**What It Solves:** This mode efficiently manages routes and server-side rendering for distinct locales.
+However, when it comes to straightforward text translation, it may fall short.

+### **2. Component-Level i18n with @ttoss/react-i18n and @ttoss/i18n-cli**

+**Why It Matters:** Here, we move inside the components themselves, addressing the finer details of internationalization.
+This approach is perfect for scenarios where you need to translate simple text elements like buttons, labels, and headings, making your site more user-friendly.

+**What It Solves:** The Component-Level i18n enables you to tackle those everyday translation needs.
+For example, switching "Submit" to "Submeter" in a form.

 ## Prerequisites

 Before we get started, make sure you have Node.js and npm (or yarn or pnpm) installed on your system.